 In the morning, we went shopping for provisions and also had a water and diesel fuel delivery.
-Now both water and fuel tanks, as well as all the jerry cans, are filled.
+Now both water and fuel tanks, as well as all the jerry cans, were filled.

 By early afternoon all work was finished and Thetis was launched at 1645.
 There did not seem to be any problems: water, engine, etc.

 We departed Partheni (Παρθένι) at 1720 and motored to 1.8 M to our favorite cove in nearby Archangelos (Αρχάγγελος) [37° 11.9' N 26° 46.3' E] where we arrived at 1735.
 We anchored without any difficulty in 6 m depth and let out 40 m of chain.
 But on the way we found several problems:

 - The SeaTalk data bus used by the instruments to communicate with each other did not work.

-- The autopilot actuator arm seems to be wired in reversed polarity.
+- The autopilot actuator arm seemed to had been wired in reversed polarity.